 Likely the focal point of your shady summer flower bed, astilbe flowers can be recognized by their tall, fluffy plumes that tower above frilly, fern-like foliage in the shade garden.
-These attractive flowers make great companions for other shade tolerant plants, such as hosta and hellebores, for contrasting foliage and coordinating blooms.
+These attractive flowers make great companions for other shade tolerant plants, such as hosta and hellebores, with contrasting foliage and coordinating blooms.

 Astilbe Plant Information

 Twenty five species of Astilbe exist, with hundreds of hybrids available.
 Some are borne on arching stems, while others are erect.
 Astilbe flowers range in color, from whites to dark purples, though most are pastel.

 In addition, different varieties bloom at different times and are available in varying heights.
-Astilbe flowers may be a few inches to a few feet in height, depending on the astilbe plant you choose.
+Astilbe flowers may be a few inches (7.5-10 cm.) to a few feet (1 m.) in height, depending on the astilbe plant you choose.
 If you do your research, you’ll be rewarded with their spiky blossoms (in an array of heights) all summer long.

 How to Grow Astilbes

 Astilbe plants grow in shade, but flowers are more productive in an area where gentle morning or dappled sun can reach them for about an hour or two.

 Astilbe flowers also need correct soil and moisture to flourish.
 Astilbes prefer rich, organic type soil.
 Organic material such as compost enriches the soil and adds drainage.
 If your shady areas have poor, lean or rocky soil, work in some compost a few weeks before putting your plants in the ground.
-Amend the soil 8 to 12 inches deep so that the roots of astilbe flowers have plenty of room to develop.
+Amend the soil 8 to 12 inches (20-30 cm.) deep so that the roots of astilbe flowers have plenty of room to develop.